 Prominent Real Estate Executives Share their Thoughts

-The above findings and many other interesting trends were obtained from the 2017 New York City Metro Real Estate Market Survey (click here to receive your copy of the survey results) — a joint effort by Berdon LLP and Bloomberg — which was taken in the Fall of 2017 by over 100 real estate executives from organizations throughout the New York City Metro Area, including parts of New York, New Jersey, Connecticut, and Northern Pennsylvania.
+The above findings and many other interesting trends were obtained from the 2017 New York City Metro Real Estate Market Survey — a joint effort by Berdon LLP and Bloomberg — which was taken in the Fall of 2017 by over 100 real estate executives from organizations throughout the New York City Metro Area, including parts of New York, New Jersey, Connecticut, and Northern Pennsylvania.
 The survey was conducted to understand current behaviors, expectations, and factors that influence opportunities for companies with real estate holdings in the region.
 Participants were surveyed on a variety of topics related to the commercial office and multifamily markets as well as on general real estate market influencers, including the financing climate, cap rate performance and income tax reform, among others.

 The respondents included executives from some of the region’s most prominent real estate organizations, with approximately 40% serving as the chief executive officer, president, owner, or founder.
 Other respondents included those who held vice president, chief financial officer and director of development positions.

 With regards to their overall real estate portfolio, companies with real estate assets in excess of $1 billion represented the largest segment of survey respondents (30%), of which 88% held commercial office properties in their portfolio.
 Among the 27% of respondents with assets less than $100 million, 31% had a portfolio consisting of commercial office properties.

 A strong economy helped fuel the commercial office leasing market in 2017.
 According to CBRE, 2017 saw the most Manhattan office leasing activity since 2014, and the Department of Labor reports that Manhattan’s office using-population is at an all-time high of 1.66 million.
 These positive factors are consistent with several trends identified in the survey.